 Criminal Justice and Inequality (300-level)

-This course explores how the criminal justice system manages, creates, and perpetuates inequality.
-We examine the historical role criminal justice institutions have played in criminalizing and punishing racialized people and their intersecting identities.
-Attention is given to the multiple techniques and processes through which the criminal justice system perpetuates inequality.
-Using an intersectional perspective, we critically analyze the growing links between the criminal justice system and other government and non-governmental institutions.
-Finally, we discuss how communities respond and resist the criminal justice system.
+This course explored how the criminal justice system manages, creates, and perpetuates inequality.
+We examine the historical role criminal justice institutions have played in criminalizing racialized people and the processes through which the criminal justice system perpetuates inequality.

 Education and the Criminal Justice System (300-level)

 This course explores how the criminal justice system has made its way into classrooms and schools.
-We examine the historical role of the education system in the disproportionate practices of control and punishment against Black, Indigenous, Latinx and other racialized youth in North American schools.
-Attention will be given to the criminalizing techniques schools employ, such as zero-tolerance policies, expulsion, and suspension, which contribute to the incarceration of youth.
-Using an intersectional perspective, we critically analyze the growing links between schooling, policing, juvenile detention centres, and other criminal justice institutions.
-Finally, we discuss the resistance and refusal of students, teachers, and communities to the criminalization of education.
+We examine the historical role of the education system in the disproportionate practices of control and punishment against racialized youth in North American schools and the criminalizing techniques schools employ.
+We analyze the growing links between schooling, policing, juvenile detention centres, and other criminal justice institutions and discuss resistance to the criminalization of education.

 Policing and Security (200-level)